If you are looking for some healthy and delightful chocolate brownies, these Vegan Black Bean Brownies are just for you!

 If you want to keep them on the counter for a while that is fine too!
 But if there are leftovers, just make sure to pop them in the fridge so they last longer.

-Are these Vegan Brownines Gluten Free?
+Are these Vegan brownies Gluten Free?

 They sure are!
 You can rest assured that anything on this blog is going to be gluten free.
 There are many varieties of gluten free recipes such as keto, vegan, paleo, etc..
 But they are ALL gluten free!
-My son has Celiac disease so we make it a point to keep gluten our of our house.
+My son has Celiac disease so we make it a point to keep gluten out of our house.

 Topping Ideas

-Some topping ideas that I like are:
+Some delicious vegan black bean brownies topping ideas that I like are:

 Ice Cream